 Your first couple years of business are spent slaving away over internal matters.
 However, it is absolutely crucial to pay attention to the many players, changes, and trends in your market.
 If you don’t take a peak at what is happening in the industry or watch where your competitors move, your business offering could become obsolete by the time you’ve finished building it.
 Stay aware so you can pivot the company if necessary, or better, find and create a solution to an underserved need that could make your business even more profitable.

-If you want to learn strategies about staying ahead of your competitors, read our past blog.
+If you want to learn strategies about staying ahead of your competitors, read this blog.
 The key takeaway?
 Make sure your business has at least one factor that differentiates itself in your market, or else your company will likely fade among its competition.

-The idea of tackling on a lease or debt may seem intimidating as a small business owner.
+The idea of a lease or additional debt may seem intimidating as a small business owner.
 Navigating your way through the financial world and deceptive broker fees can feel overwhelming.

-Meet with your account to discuss all different methods of financing, and consider the benefits of working with a direct lender.
+Meet with your accountant to discuss all different methods of financing, and consider the benefits of working with a direct lender.